toonvanvr/angular-piped-forms/README.md

-# piped-angular-form
+# Piped forms for angular

-Typed Angular forms with a separate input, value and output type
+> Typed Angular forms with a separate input, value and output type

+This npm package is under construction